-The funded status increased from 64.5% as of June 30, 2022 to 65.0% as of June 30, 2023.
-The increase from the prior year was primarily due to increased employer and employee contributions due to larger than expected salary increases.
+The funded status increased from 65.0% as of June 30, 2023 to 80.9% as of June 30, 2024.
+The increase from the prior year was primarily due to pension obligation bond proceeds contributed into the fund and to investment portfolio outperformance.